14 SIBO Symptoms Explained + What to do About Them

 Changes to your gut may cause changes to your brain and vice versa.

-It has also been shown that microbials (bacteria) in the GI tract play an important role in the metabolism of both tryptophan and serotonin.
+It has also been shown that microbes (bacteria) in the GI tract play an important role in the metabolism of both tryptophan and serotonin (22).

-Changes to either or both of these neurotransmitter play a role in the development (or potentiation) of mood disorders seen in patients with SIBO and other GI issues.
+Changes to either or both of these neurotransmitters play a role in the development (or potentiation) of mood disorders seen in patients with SIBO and other GI issues.

-This organic cause of behavioral changes needs to be differentiated from circumstantial depression that may be caused from the constant stress and reduction in quality of life that SIBO patients tend to experience.
+This organic cause of behavioral changes needs to be differentiated from circumstantial depression that may be caused by the constant stress and reduction in quality of life that SIBO patients tend to experience.

 In the latter setting, symptomatic improvement may result in complete resolution of mood changes.